igor7302/hackintosh-plexhd-x79/README.md

 ## Guide

-SMBIOS is from the lamp, put your own.
+SMBIOS iMacPro1,1. serial number is from the lamp, put your own.

 * It will also work on the stock Bios, but I rewired to unlock the MSR 0xE2 registers.
 * Download BIOS MOD@MierivaL [here](https://drive.google.com/file/d/1r2-3JxFvDSyjUN4ojybZdre0qOoWpVct/view) and video guide on bios firmware [here](https://www.youtube.com/watch?v=B0JyWfsyLKU&t=552s)